Skip to content

 Bank and CMBS apartment loan rates compete with agency on some stabilized profiles while binding differently on leverage, prepay, or relationship pricing.

-Fannie Mae multifamily rates context
+Fannie Mae and Freddie Mac multifamily rates context

 Directional ranges—not rate promises—help frame conversations.
 A stabilized asset with strong debt yield may receive tighter spread indication than a thin-coverage value-add story at the same benchmark level.
+Quote both GSE channels when the asset is agency-eligible.

 Core components of all-in cost